A1-Road/Agentic-BE-Python/README.md

 }
 ```

-### Script Flow
+#### Script Flow

 1. Import necessary libraries and load environment variables.
 2. Instantiate the `CdpAgentkitWrapper`.
 3. Create the `CdpToolkit`.
 4. Instantiate the `ChatOpenAI` model.
 5. Create and execute the agent.
-6. Set up and run the Flask application.
+6. Configure and run the Flask application.

-Here is the main part of the script:
+Below is the main part of the script:

 ```python
 # filepath: /workspaces/codespaces-jupyter/Agentic/backend/in_progress_takara/check_reputation.py
 // ...existing code...
 ```

-## How to Run
+## How to Run the Scripts

-1. Install the required libraries.
+1. Install the necessary libraries.
-2. Create a `.env` file and set the necessary environment variables.
+2. Create a `.env` file and set the required environment variables.
-3. Run the script.
+3. Run the script:

 ```bash
 python fetch_wallet_data.py